Patient education: Allergic rhinitis (seasonal allergies) (Beyond the Basics)

 Antihistamines — Antihistamines relieve the itching, sneezing, and runny nose of allergic rhinitis, but they do not relieve nasal congestion.
 Combined treatment with nasal steroids or decongestants may provide greater symptom relief than use of either alone.

-Oral medications — Several antihistamines have been available for many years without a prescription, including brompheniramine (Dimetapp allergy, Nasahist B), chlorpheniramine (Chlor-Trimeton), diphenhydramine (Benadryl), and clemastine (Tavist).
+Oral medications — Several antihistamines have been available for many years without a prescription, including brompheniramine (sample brand names: Dimetapp allergy, Nasahist B), chlorpheniramine (sample brand name: Chlor-Trimeton), diphenhydramine (sample brand name: Benadryl), and clemastine (sample brand name: Tavist).
 These drugs often cause sedation and should not be used before driving or operating machinery.
-Even if the person does not feel excessively drowsy, these drugs can have a sedating effect.
-Thus, patients should use caution.
+Even if patients do not feel excessively drowsy, these drugs can have a sedating effect, so they should be careful when taking them.

-Less-sedating oral antihistamines include Loratadine (Claritin, Alavert), desloratadine (Clarinex), cetirizine (Zyrtec), levocetirizine (Xyzal), and fexofenadine (Allegra).
+Less sedating oral antihistamines include loratadine (sample brand names: Claritin, Alavert), desloratadine (brand name: Clarinex), cetirizine (sample brand name: Zyrtec), levocetirizine (brand name: Xyzal), and fexofenadine (sample brand name: Allegra).
 Loratadine, cetirizine, and fexofenadine are available without a prescription.
 These drugs work as well as the sedating antihistamines for rhinitis, but they are less sedating and are available in long-acting formulas.
 However, they may be more expensive.

-Nasal sprays — Azelastine (Astelin, Astepro) and olopatadine (Patanase) are prescription nasal antihistamine sprays that can be used daily or when needed to relieve symptoms of post-nasal drip, congestion, and sneezing.
+Nasal sprays — Azelastine (brand names: Astelin, Astepro) and olopatadine (brand name: Patanase) are prescription nasal antihistamine sprays that can be used daily or when needed to relieve symptoms of postnasal drip, congestion, and sneezing.
 These sprays start to work within minutes after use.
 The most common side effect with azelastine is a bad taste in the mouth immediately after use.
-This can be minimized by keeping the head tilted forward while spraying, to prevent the medicine from draining down the throat (see 'How to use a nasal spray' above).
+Patients can minimize this by keeping their heads tilted forward while spraying, to prevent the medicine from draining down their throats.
+(See 'How to use a nasal spray' above.)

-Combinations of nasal glucocorticoid and antihistamines — A prescription combination of the nasal steroid fluticasone and the nasal antihistamine azelastine (Dymista) appears to improve symptoms of allergic rhinitis better than either drug alone in three clinical trials.
-The combination drug has the side effects of both when used at the recommended dose of one spray in each side of the nose twice a day and is approved for use in patients over 12 years old.
+Combinations of nasal glucocorticoid and antihistamines — A prescription combination of the nasal steroid fluticasone and the nasal antihistamine azelastine (brand name: Dymista) appears to improve symptoms of allergic rhinitis better than either drug alone in three clinical trials.
+The combination drug has the side effects of both when used at the recommended dose (one spray in each side of the nose twice a day), and is approved for use in people over 12 years old.
 The most common side effects are a bad taste, nose bleed, and headache .

-Decongestants — Decongestants (like pseudoephedrine or phenylephrine [Sudafed, Actifed, Drixoral]) are often combined with antihistamines in oral, over-the-counter allergy drugs.
+Decongestants — Decongestants (like pseudoephedrine or phenylephrine [sample brand names: Sudafed, Actifed, Drixoral]) are often combined with antihistamines in oral, over-the-counter allergy drugs.
 In the United States, pseudoephedrine has been used to make illegal drugs, which caused many companies to substitute phenylephrine for pseudoephedrine.
 However, phenylephrine is not effective for treating allergic rhinitis.

-Cromolyn sodium — Cromolyn sodium (Nasalcrom) prevents the symptoms of allergic rhinitis by interfering with the ability of allergy cells to release natural chemicals that cause inflammation.
+Cromolyn — Cromolyn (brand name: NasalCrom) prevents the symptoms of allergic rhinitis by interfering with the ability of allergy cells to release natural chemicals that cause inflammation.
 This drug is available as an over-the-counter nasal spray that must be used three to four times per day, preferably before symptoms have begun, to effectively prevent the symptoms of allergic rhinitis.

 Immunotherapy can help many people with allergic rhinitis.
-In children, immunotherapy can help prevent developing allergic asthma later in life.
-However, immunotherapy is relatively time-consuming and is often reserved for people who have a poor response to medication, or want to avoid taking medications long-term.
-Immunotherapy can be expensive, but many insurance plans cover the therapy because long-term use of allergy medications is also costly.
+In children, immunotherapy can help prevent the development of allergic asthma later in life.
+However, immunotherapy is relatively time consuming and is often reserved for people who have a poor response to medication or want to minimize the number of medications they need long term.
+People initially stay on medications when they start immunotherapy and then gradually reduce the medications as their symptoms improve.
+Immunotherapy can be expensive, but many insurance plans cover it because long-term use of allergy medications is also costly.

 Immunotherapy is usually started by an allergist.
 Treatment begins with several months of weekly injections of gradually increasing doses, followed by monthly maintenance injections.